B2B Sales Funnel: 7 Crucial Stages Beneficial for Businesses

 Suppose a business needs to fax something online.
 They’ve gone through the stages of the sales funnel, from showing interest in online fax services to deciding to use a specific service.

 Now, they’re at the purchase stage.
 They enroll in a plan, process a payment, and start using the service.
+They can complete the purchase via an OpenCart payment gateway, a digital wallet, or even a mobile payment app.
 But what does it take for them to remain loyal to that company and keep going back for more excellent products and services?
 You guessed it: retention.

 Stage 6: Retention